niuhuskies91/mini-pr/README.txt

     | 10000000002      |  XYYZ         | XYZ1000002     |
     |------------------|---------------|----------------|

 III.
-Database

-    The application is configured to use MySQL.
-The DB properties from application-local.properties include:

-        spring.datasource.url = jdbc:mysql://localhost:3306/mini_pr?....
-        spring.datasource.username = root
-        spring.datasource.password = Pa55word!
+Testing

+    The Swagger endpoint is:  http://localhost:8080/mini-pr/swagger-ui.html

+    Available services include:

+        Get: /retrieval/sourceSystem/{sourceSystem}/mrn/{mrn}

+            where:
+                {sourceSystem}:  (see II above)
+                {mrn}:           (see II above)

+            This endpoint performs a basic patient retrieval based on source system and mrn (eg., a PDQ).
+The result is a fully populated patient demographics response in JSon format.

 IV.
-Development environment

-    This was developed using STS (Spring Tool Suite), but should run on any IDE.

-    Dependency management is maven.

-V. Testing

-    The Swagger endpoint is:  http://localhost:8080/mini-pr/swagger-ui.html
-        Test parameters:
-            sourceSystem:  (see II above)
-            mrn:           (see II above)
+Notes of interest

     There is full bulletproofing so that no exceptions escape outside of the controller.
 An ExceptionHandler captures them and sets the appropriate